veltzer/openbook/README.md

 How do you write the standards?
 --------------------------------
 Using lilypond.
-Check it out at: http://www.lilypond.org/.
+Check it out at http://www.lilypond.org/.

 Will you co-operate with the lilypond, mutopia and wikifonia communities?
 --------------------------------------------------------------------------
 YES!
 Any bugs or feature suggestion are submitted to the lilypond community.
 Any requests for pieces from the mutopia community will be respected.
 Wikifonia uses musicXML for typesetting while I use an essentially lilypond format as input format - so there could not be much co-operation there.

 Do you only allow Jazz tunes?
 ------------------------------
 No. Rock and Pop will be welcome and so would classical.
 If you are really into classical lilypond production you may alternativly wish to contribute to the mutopia project at http://www.mutopiaproject.org/.

 How do I build the pdfs?
 ------------------------